Optimuspime123/ch.at/README.md

 ## Limitations

 - **DNS**: Responses limited to ~500 bytes.
 Complex queries may time out after 4s.
 DNS queries automatically request concise, plain-text responses
-- **History**: Limited to 2KB in web interface to prevent URL overflow
+- **History**: Limited to 64KB to ensure compatibility across systems
 - **Rate limiting**: Basic IP-based limiting to prevent abuse
 - **No encryption**: SSH is encrypted, but HTTP/DNS are not